 As you continue your trek, while you need to always take care of your steps on the boulders, you will have ample chances to look around and enjoy the beauty of nature... wonderful view of the forest, several streams including Jayanti river, flowering Orchids, and if lucky some wildlife as well.
 Along the way to the fort you will find a nice tea stall.
 View from here too is wonderful.

 From the foothill the Buxa Fort is about 2.5kms and takes about one hour of trek one-way.
 It's located at an altitude of 2,845ft.
 Although you see only the ruins of the fort today, there is a deep history behind Buxa fort.
 The fort which once belonged to the Bhutan King was captured by the British in 1865.
-While there are several routes in Dooars region that connect India with Bhutan, the Buxa fort is located on one of the most important routes although this is on one of the most difficult terrain.
+While there are several routes in Dooars region that connect India with Bhutan, the Buxa fort is located on one of the most important routes although this route is on one of the most difficult terrain.

 Having captured the fort, the British used it to detain the freedom fighters here.
 Later in 1959 when Tibetan monks escaped Tibet due to Chinese invasion, they used the Buxa fort as a refugee camp.
 Subsequently the fort was also used to even imprison the members of the Communist Party.